Summer Art Studio Camps: Celebrating 56 years!

 See age and skill requirements for the specific classes.

-Commuter Campers - $269 per week includes instruction, t-shirt and daytime activities.
-(Commuters must provide their own daily transportation and meals).
+Commuter Campers - $279 per week includes instruction, lunch, t-shirt and daytime activities.
+(Commuters must provide their own daily transportation.)
 Offered both weeks.

-Resident Campers - $549 per week, including instruction, t-shirt, room and board.
+Resident Campers - $559 per week, including instruction, t-shirt, room, and meals.
 The cost of evening activities will vary depending on the camper's choice.
-It is recommended that campers bring $20-$30 in cash with them to camp.
-(Offered for the Week of June 23-28 only).
+It is recommended that campers bring $25-$30 in cash with them to camp.
+(Offered for the Week of June 22-27 only).